haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Here we will use PROT-ON to analyse the interface of our antibody-antigen complex.
 For that, we will use the provided matched reference structure (`4G6M-matched.pdb`) in which both chains of the antibody have the same chainID (A), which allows us to analyse all interface residues of the antibody at once.

 <a class="prompt prompt-info">
-Connect to the PROT-ON server page (link above) and fill in the following fields
+Connect to the PROT-ON server page (link above) and fill in the following fields:
 </a>

 <a class="prompt prompt-info">